THE DAM

 Stakeholders:

-California Dept of Parks and Rec, Santa Monica Mountains National Recreation Area, Santa Monica Mountains Resource Conservation District, City of Malibu, Mountains Restoration Trust, Surfrider, Army Corps of Engineers, National Marine Fisheries Service, California Department of Fish and Wildlife, and Las Virgenes Municipal Water District.
+Santa Monica Mountains National Recreation Area (National Park Service), Santa Monica Mountains Resource Conservation District, City of Malibu, City of Agoura Hills, Mountains Restoration Trust, Surfrider, Army Corps of Engineers, National Marine Fisheries Service, California Department of Fish and Wildlife, U.S Fish and Wildlife Service, Ventura County, Heal the Bay, Los Angeles County, regional residents, and Las Virgenes Municipal Water District.

 Land Acknowledgment